Toyota Corolla Performance

 - "It's difficult to sugarcoat it - the steering in the Corolla is not good, even by commuter car standards.
 There is excessive 'slop' in the steering system, which means you can saw the wheel from side-to-side without the car deviating from a straight line.
 Needless to say, there is no steering feel to speak of." -- Left Lane News (2014)

 Next Steps: Toyota Corolla

-- Find low financing rates for the Toyota Corolla
+- View the best prices for the 2015 Toyota Corolla